 The Learning in Harmony Trust provides training in an innovative and values driven partnership in Southend and Newham.

-This is a salaried primary PGCE (5-11) with QTS.
+This is a part time primary PGCE (5-11) with QTS and a PGCE

 Training at the Centres

 In these sessions you will be learning and practising your craft before teaching in the classroom.
 The training days include sessions in all National Curriculum subjects and associated areas, plus dedicated sessions for professional studies, SEND and inclusion, children’s mental health, behaviour and voice.
 We offer two training centres in Essex (Wickford and Southend) and give you access to all Anglia Ruskin University’s facilities.

 Evidence shows that the best learning comes from training alongside the highest quality teachers, and with us, you benefit from a significant amount of real school experience as you work alongside the best teachers in our area.

 We offer free additional training in Special Educational Needs and Disability, Early Years Foundation Stage, Leadership and Mathematics.
 All trainees are offered the opportunity to gain a sports coaching qualification during the year.

 Throughout the programme you will be regularly assessed by both school mentors and your SCITT-based tutors.

 Successful trainees are awarded QTS and also have the opportunity to study for a PGCE by submitting one written assignment, one presentation and a research project.